-The Dronningmølle bay stretches in a gentle curve between Hornbæk and Gilleleje, giving room to a wonderful beach.
+Dronningmølle bay stretches in a gentle curve between Hornbæk and Gilleleje, giving room to a wonderful beach.
+The beautiful sandy beach is perfect for long relaxing days with sunbathing for the whole family.
 The name Dronningmølle, The Queen’s Mill, originates from a watermill built in 1588 on a site owned by Queen Sofie, the wife of King Frederik II.
+When you visit Dronningmølle make sure also to see the museum.

 Munkeruphus is an architectural gem built in 1916 in colonial style with facades of wooden cladding and a high, shingled roof.
 The listed country house is a today a charming art gallery with changing exhibitions of art, craft, design etc. during the year.
 On the ground floor there is a cosy little café which serves light lunches, homemade bakery, tea, coffee, wine etc. Munkeruphus is surrounded by a wonderful nature park with old trees and rhododendrons, sloping down to the Øresund.